SteveAnik/SteveAnik/README.md

 ### 💫 About Me

 I'm passionate about delivering high-quality design, development, and technology solutions tailored to your needs.
-With experience in web and graphic design, web development, photo and video production, AV development, and network/server consulting, I offer a versatile skill set to bring your ideas to life.
+With experience in AI Researching & Development, UI/UX Development, Software Engineering, Server & Networking Consultanting, I offer a versatile skill set to bring your ideas to life.

 🔬 **Currently exploring:** AI research and development - how intelligent systems can improve user experiences, optimize workflows, and solve real-world problems